Incident DetailsCause of Death:

 Patrolman John Pfaffenberger died from gunshot wounds he suffered two days earlier while attempting to arrest three suspects who had stolen seven gallons of gas from a service station on U.S. 50, five miles west of Seymour.

-The suspects fled the scene and later in the day shot Deputy Harold Amick, of the Scott County Sheriff's Department, who died from his wounds the following day.
+The suspects fled the scene and a short time later shot Deputy Harold Amick, of the Scott County Sheriff's Department, who died from a gunshot wound to the head the following day.

 Three suspects were apprehended and convicted of first-degree murder.
 Two offenders, ages 20 and 25, were sentenced to life in prison but one was paroled in June 1950 and died a month later.
 The 22-year-old shooter was sentenced to death and on October 9, 1934, he was executed by electrocution.